 Examples of Fractals

-• The Sierpinski Triangle: Start with an equilateral triangle.
-Divide it into four smaller triangles by tracing the midpoints of the sides.
-Remove the triangle from the center.
-Repeat this process on the remaining triangles, and you’ll get a complex pattern that retains its triangular shape at every scale.
+- The Sierpinski Triangle: Start with an equilateral triangle.
+Divide it into four smaller triangles by drawing lines between the midpoints of the sides.
+Remove the center triangle.
+Repeat this process on the remaining triangles, and you will create a complex pattern that retains its triangular shape at every scale.

 Applications of Fractals